 Here are some important roles to consider in an event team:

-- Event Manager: supervises the whole team and ultimately responsible for the overall execution of the event.
+- Event Manager: supervises the whole team and is ultimately responsible for the overall execution of the event.
 Makes top-level decisions including managing the event budget.

 - Marketing coordinator: responsible for promotion and communication strategy and the execution of event promotions before, during, and after the event.